Our Mission Statement is:

 - Pupils are able to visit the Chapel and speak with the Lay Chaplain.

-- Pupils in Year 10 and 11 have opportunities to be Faith Ambassadors, leading pupils in their spiritual development.
+- Pupils in all years have opportunities for pupil leadership, including our Faith Ambassadors who lead pupils in their spiritual development.

 - Pupils write, arrange and take part in all Collective Worship including Masses and Services.